Does homeowners insurance cover tornado damage?

 For repair and restoration work, it's advisable to engage reputable professionals.
 Ensure the contractors are properly licensed and obtain multiple estimates to ensure fair pricing and quality work.
 You should also make sure your adjuster approves the contractor you are hiring.
 Many insurers have preferred networks of contractors and direct billing so the policyholder does not have to pay for repairs and get reimbursed.

 After the recovery process, review your insurance experience and coverage.
-Adjusting your policy based on this experience can better prepare you for future events, providing peace of mind and potentially more financial protection.
+Adjusting your policy based on this experience can better prepare you for future events, close coverage gaps and provide peace of mind.

 How do windstorm deductibles apply?